ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/01-Setup_pytraj_in_Jupyter.md

 {: .callout}

 ### Plotting energy components from simulation logs

-We are now ready to use pytraj in Jupyter notebook.
-Let's plot energies from the simulation logs of our equilibration runs.
+We are now ready to use pytraj in the Jupyter notebook.
+Let’s plot energies from the simulation logs of our equilibration runs.

-First load `pandas`, and `matplotlib` modules.
-Then move into the directory where the input data files are located.
+First, we load *pandas* and *matplotlib* modules.
+Then move into the directory where the input data files are located:
 ~~~
 import pandas as pd
 import matplotlib.pyplot as plt